truenas/documentation/content/CORE/Virtualization/Jails/JailManagement.md

 ---
-title: "Jails"
+title: "Jail Management"
-description: "How to create, manage, and update a FreeBSD jail."
-tags: ["jails"]
+weight: 10
 ---

+{{< toc >}}

 {{< hint info >}}
-The Jails feature is generally available in TrueNAS CORE and is supported by the open source TrueNAS community.
+Jails feature are available to and supported by the TrueNAS CORE community.
-TrueNAS Enterprise does not show or support this feature unless it has been added to a TrueNAS Enterprise license.
-For more details or to request jail support in TrueNAS Enterprise, please [contact iX Support](/hub/initial-setup/support/#contacting-ixsystems-support):
 {{< /hint >}}

 Jails are a lightweight, operating-system-level virtualization.
 One or multiple services can run in a jail, isolating those services from the host TrueNAS system.
 TrueNAS uses [iocage](https://github.com/iocage/iocage) for jail and plugin management.
 The main differences between a user-created jail and a plugin are that plugins are preconfigured and usually provide only a single service.

+{{< expand "Why use a Jail instead of a VM?" "v" >}}
 By default, jails run the [FreeBSD](https://www.freebsd.org/) operating system.
 These jails are independent instances of FreeBSD.
 The jail uses the host hardware and runs on the host kernel, avoiding most of the overhead usually associated with virtualization.
 The jail installs FreeBSD software management utilities so FreeBSD packages or ports can be installed from the jail command line.
 This allows for FreeBSD ports to be compiled and FreeBSD packages to be installed from the command line of the jail.
+{{< /expand >}}

 It is important to understand that users, groups, installed software, and configurations within a jail are isolated from both the TrueNAS host operating system and any other jails running on that system.

 The ability to create multiple jails offers flexibility regarding software management.
 For example, an administrator can choose to provide application separation by installing different applications in each jail, to create one jail for all installed applications, or to mix and match how software is installed into each jail.

 ## Jail Storage

-A [data storage pool](/CORE/Storage/DataPools/) must be created before using jails.
+A [data storage pool](/CORE/Storage/Pools/) must be created before using jails.
 Make sure the pool has enough storage for all the intended jails.
 The **Jails** screen displays a message and button to **CREATE POOL** if no pools exist on the TrueNAS system.

 If pools exist, but none have been chosen for use with jails or plugins, a dialog appears to choose a pool.
 Select a pool and click **CHOOSE**.

-To select a different pool for jail and plugin storage, click <i class="fas fa-cog" aria-hidden="true" title="Settings"></i>&nbsp; (Settings).
+To select a different pool for jail and plugin storage, click <i class="fa fa-cog" aria-hidden="true" title="Settings"></i>&nbsp; (Settings).
 A dialog shows the active pool.
 A different pool can be selected from the drop-down.

 Jails and downloaded FreeBSD release files are stored in a dataset named `iocage/`.

-Notes about the `iocage/` dataset:
+{{< expand "The iocage dataset" "v" >}}

-+ At least 10 GiB of free space is recommended.
+* At least *10* GiB of free space is recommended.
-+ Cannot be located on a Share.
+* Cannot be located on a Share.
-+ [iocage](http://iocage.readthedocs.io/en/latest/index.html) automatically uses the first pool that is not a root pool for the TrueNAS system.
+* [iocage](http://iocage.readthedocs.io/en/latest/index.html) automatically uses the first pool that is not a root pool for the TrueNAS system.
-+ A <file>defaults.json</file> file contains default settings used when a new jail is created.
-The file is created automatically if not already present.
-If the file is present but corrupted, iocage shows a warning and uses default settings from memory.
+* A <file>defaults.json</file> file contains default settings used when a new jail is created.
+  The file is created automatically when not already present.
+  When the file is present but corrupted, iocage shows a warning and uses default settings from memory.
-+ Each new jail installs into a new child dataset of `iocage/`.
-For example, with the `iocage/jails` dataset in *pool1*, a new jail called *jail1* installs into a new dataset named *pool1/iocage/jails/jail1*.
+* Each new jail installs into a new child dataset of <file>iocage/</file>.
+  For example, with the <file>iocage/jails</file> dataset in *pool1*, a new jail called *jail1* installs into a new dataset named *pool1/iocage/jails/jail1*.
-+ FreeBSD releases are fetched as a child dataset into the `/iocage/download` dataset.
-This datset is then extracted into the `/iocage/releases` dataset to be used in jail creation.
-The dataset in `/iocage/download` can then be removed without affecting the availability of fetched releases or an existing jail.
+* FreeBSD releases are fetched as a child dataset into the <file>/iocage/download</file> dataset.
+  This datset is then extracted into the <file>/iocage/releases</file> dataset to be used in jail creation.
+  The dataset in <file>/iocage/download</file> can then be removed without affecting the availability of fetched releases or an existing jail.
-+ `iocage/` datasets on activated pools are independent of each other and do not share any data.
+* <file>iocage/</file> datasets on activated pools are independent of each other and do not share any data.

-{{% pageinfo %}}
 iocage jail configs are stored in <file>/mnt/poolname/iocage/jails/jailname</file>.
 When iocage is updated, the <file>config.json</file> configuration file is backed up as <file>/mnt/poolname/iocage/jails/jailname/config_backup.json</file>.
 The backup file can be renamed to <file>config.json</file> to restore previous jail settings.
-{{% /pageinfo %}}
+{{< /expand>}}

 ## Creating Jails

 TrueNAS has two options to create a jail.
 The *Jail Wizard* makes it easy to quickly create a jail. *ADVANCED JAIL CREATION* is an alternate method, where every possible jail option is configurable.
 There are numerous options spread across four different primary sections.
 This form is recommended for advanced users with very specific requirements for a jail.

-### Jail Wizard
+{{< tabs "Jail Create Options" >}}
+{{< tab "Jail Wizard" >}}
 New jails can be created quickly by going to **Jails > ADD**.

 ![JailsAddName](/images/CORE/12.0/JailsAddName.png "Jails Add Name")
-<br><br>

 The wizard provides the simplest process to create and configure a new jail.